 Some credit cards offer incentives for those with a great credit score, such as travel insurance, concierge service or special entertainment opportunities.
-Incentives can include offers for points or rewards, airline miles, cash-back, premium gold or platinum cards with high credit limits over $10,000.
+Incentives can include offers for points or rewards, airline miles, cash back and premium, gold or platinum cards with high credit limits over $10,000.

 Instant Decision Cards

-Today’s technology allow for credit card companies to give an instant decision.
+Today's technology allows credit card companies to give an instant decision.
 An applicant can apply online, fill out an application, click enter, and get a decision in 60 seconds or less.
 If approved, a printed copy of the proper disclosures, terms and conditions will be mailed to the applicant.
-Ultimately the card is then mailed out to the cardholder.
+Ultimately, the card is then mailed out to the cardholder.

 The amount, expressed as a percentage rate, it costs to borrow money.
 Interest rates are standardized as an annual percentage rate, or APR, so cardholders can easily compare what companies have to offer.

-With joint accounts, both parties’ finances are considered for approval purposes.
-Both parties can use account funds, and both parties are 100 percent liable for debt.
+With joint accounts, both parties' finances are considered for approval purposes.
+Both parties can use account funds, and both parties are 100% liable for the debt.

 When two or more people share credit, it is termed joint credit.
 The credit report will contain all the income and credit history for both or all people listed together.
 All those listed on a joint credit account are responsible to repay the debt.